Romain3Ch216/AL4EO/README.md

 # AL4EO

-AL4EO/qgis-plugin is a <a href="https://www.qgis.org/fr/site/"> QGIS </a> plug-in to run Active Learning techniques on remote sensing data. <br/>
+AL4EO/qgis-plugin is a <a href="https://www.qgis.org/fr/site/"> QGIS </a> plug-in to run Active Learning techniques on Earth observation data. <br/>
 The goal of Active Learning is to interactively build optimal training data sets for supervised learning.
 For further details on Active Learning for Earth observation, you can read our comparative review <a href="https://ieeexplore.ieee.org/document/9774342">here</a>.